choicenew/yourcallrule/README.md

 # YourCallYourRule: Your Calls, Your Rules
 [中文版本](https://github.com/choicenew/yourcallrule/blob/main/READMECN.md)
-**YourCallYourRule** is a powerful and highly customizable Android application designed to give you complete control over your incoming calls and SMS messages.
+**YourCallYourRule** is a powerful and highly customizable Android application designed to give you complete control over your incoming calls.
 You can create personalized blocking rules based on phone numbers, keywords, and more.

 - **Telegram Channel:** https://t.me/yourcallyourrule
 - **Telegram Group:** https://t.me/+GHoPy6xwQEU1ZThh